justinkhado/kindling/README.md

 # Kindling

-Kindling is a Tinder-like app for finding interesting books.
+Kindling is a Tinder-like app for finding other people with similar book interests.

 Current working version deployed at: https://cpsc349-kindling.herokuapp.com/

 ## Getting Started